timothyandrew/gh-stack/README.md

 ## Installation

-Building from source is the option at the moment:
+Building from source is the only option at the moment:

 ```bash
 # Install Rust